tolikcode/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 Standard inverse square root from 42 is 0.154303
 ~~~

-As you can see CMake is very simple tools for building cross-platform C code.
+As you can see CMake is a very simple tool for building cross-platform C code.

 > Note: Android CMake configuration provides special [flags](https://developer.android.com/ndk/guides/cmake.html) for Android such as minApi, stl, toolchain, etc.